skgrange/rmweather/README.md

 ### Unit testing

-After installation, you may want to perform the package's unit tests:
+After installation, you may want to perform the package's unit tests to ensure everything is behaving as expected:

 ```
 # Conduct all unit tests